aihara-sama/Economics/Terms/Macroeconomics/index.md

 > ### `Description`
 >
-> The study of pruduction, employment, prices, and policies on a nationwide scale
+> The study of pruduction, employment, prices, and policies ( the entire economy rather than individual markets ) on a nationwide scale